atfork/le-autorun/README.md

 ### How to Use:
 1. Download the file and upload it to your server or copy/paste the code into a new file in a directory of your choice
 2. Modify the `DOMAIN` and `DOMAIN_SSL` lines to match the domain you are renewing
+3. Modify the location of the installation of acme.sh.
+Defaults to `/home/example/`
-3. Modify the path where you want your files to be installed to.
+4. Modify the path where you want your files to be installed to.
 Defaults to my standard `/etc/nginx-acme.sh`
-4. Run the script by typing `sudo sh le-autorun.sh`
+5. Run the script by typing `sh le-autorun.sh`
-5. Check for any errors outputted by acme.sh
+6. Check for any errors outputted by acme.sh

 ### Future Improvements:
 1. Verify the acme.sh outputs to do more vigourous checking for failed recertications.
-Currently just using openssl to check the validity status of the certificate currently installed, but this doesn't help if it fails to renew entirely (ie: you type the domain in wrong into the script).
-Old certificate is still likely to be valid and you would assume so for another 3 months if it had failed but given the SUCCESS response.

 2. Print all successful and failed certificate renewals from the script to a log file.